 Fast and Easy

-Perfect for lunches at your desk, or for your kids at school!
-Use up your leftover turkey, this time of year, or roasted chicken, anytime of the year.
+This is perfect for lunches at your desk. or for your kids at school.
+Use up your leftover turkey this time of year or roasted chicken anytime of the year.

-Substitute the mayo for vegan mayo, the white sugar for your favorite natural sweetener, and apple cider vinegar for the white vinegar called for in the recipe.
+Substitute the mayo for vegan mayo, the white sugar for your favorite natural sweetener and apple cider vinegar for the white vinegar called for in the recipe.
 Enjoy the complexity of the flavors and textures in this inspired recipe to use up your leftover turkey.

-You’ll rethink pizza, leftover turkey and sweet potato once you try these delectable little guys.
+You’ll rethink pizza, leftover turkey and sweet potato once you try this delectable recipe.
 Use gluten-free pizza dough, and enjoy.

 33. Scalloped Turkey

+This is a beautiful, quick meal that uses super-grain pasta, quinoa flour, quinoa flakes, leftover turkey and fresh vegetables.
 Swap out the conventional milk with almond milk, and opt for a sprinkling of grated raw cheese.